The History of KDMS

 “Since my graduation in 1904,” she wrote in her will, “I have wished to express my gratitude to the Institute for its advanced policy of scientific education for women.
 This policy gave me the opportunity to obtain the scientific training which has been of inestimable value to me through my life.”

 MIT invites alumni and friends who share Katharine Dexter McCormick’s commitment to the Institute to consider joining KDMS by creating a planned gift.

-On September 27, 2020, KDMS members from all over the country came together to participate in the first-ever KDMS Virtual Appreciation Event.
+On September 26, 2021, KDMS members participated in the annual KDMS Appreciation Event, held virtually for the second time.
 The event is an occasion to thank MIT donors who have generously made provisions in their estate plans or made other planned gifts to benefit future generations of MIT students and research.
 This year, KDMS members spanning a wide range of class years and time zones came together to enjoy the event.

 The hour-long event was recorded and is provided above for your viewing pleasure.